How can I set up an A (address) record for my domain?

 It is possible to set up an A record from Namecheap's side for domains that are using our BasicDNS, BackupDNS (a legacy option), PremiumDNS or FreeDNS.

-If your domain is pointed to any of these DNS systems, perform the following actions to create an A (address) record for it:
+If your domain name is pointed to any of these DNS systems, perform the following actions to create an A (address) record for it:

 1. Sign into your Namecheap account (The Sign In option is available in the top hat of the page).